Total Hip Replacement Surgery

 - Tried other treatments for a reasonable period of time, and still having persistent hip pain.

-Before proceeding to the Total Knee Replacement Doctor will examine patient in detail with physical and clinical investigations which include:
+Before proceeding to the Total Knee Replacement Doctor will examine the patient in detail with physical and clinical investigations which include:

 The steps of the surgical procedure will depend upon the patient’s needs.